 - Covers one eye while reading or looking at something close up

 - Inability to respond to some visual stimuli

 - Poor eye-hand coordination (poor handwriting, for example)

 - Uses finger to keep place when reading

 - Moves head when reading

-- Complains of blurry or double images (diplopia)
+- Complains of blurry vision or double images (diplopia)

 - Has trouble seeing 3D

-The first step to treat eye turn (Strabismus, Mata Juling 斜视) and lazy eye (Amblyopia, Mata Malas 懒惰眼) is to schedule a Neuro-Developmental & functional vision evaluation to determine to what degree the vision problem is contributing to your difficulties.
-Once the testing is completed our Behavioral and Developmental optometrist Mr Stanley will meet with you in a separate appointment to review the results and go over the recommended program to treat strabismus or amblyopia.
+The first step to treat eye turn (Strabismus, Mata Juling, 斗鸡眼/斜视) and lazy eye (Amblyopia, Mata Malas, 懒惰眼) is to schedule a functional vision evaluation to determine to what degree the vision problems are contributing to your child’s difficulties.
+Once the testing is completed, Mr Stanley- our Behavioral and Developmental Optometrist will meet with you in a separate appointment to review the results and go over the recommended program to treat strabismus or amblyopia.